Abarbasam/Quadratic-Encrypter/README.md

 # Quadratic-Encrypter
 This is a simple encrypter/decrypter that takes a character's ASCII value, and applies it (as x) to a quadratic equation.
-All of the new number values are then strung together to create a very large looking number.
+All of the new number values are then strung together to create a very large number.
 See below for an in-depth explanation

 # How the decryption script works
 Here is an example of the encrypted version of, "Hello, World!"